microsoft/rnx-kit/text/0000-dep-check-v2.md

 Not many drawbacks, just the one-off cost for developers to migrate to the new shape.
 But given the footprint of the change, it's a few lines per each package.json so not a massive migration cost.

+Changing the name with the release will also help ensure that there's a clear cut transition to the new configuration, and reduce the risk of misconfiguration.

 # Rationale, alternatives, and prior art